WordPress Woes: A Fake Plugin and Three Zero-Day Vulnerabilities Found

 - IT professionals should enforce privilege management policies to mitigate attacks that entail administration-level access to the system/machine.
 Developers can do the same by limiting user permissions in the website/application, and encrypting or hashing credentials and other sensitive data (i.e., connection strings).

-Trend Micro’s endpoint solutions such as Trend Micro™ Smart Protection Suites, and Worry-Free™ Business Security protect end users and businesses from these threats by detecting and blocking malicious files and all related malicious URLs.Trend Micro™ Deep Security™ and Vulnerability Protection provide virtual patching that protects servers and endpoints from threats that abuse vulnerabilities found in WordPress plugins.
+Trend Micro’s endpoint solutions such as Trend Micro™ Smart Protection Suites, and Worry-Free™ Business Security can also protect end users and businesses from threats by detecting and blocking malicious files and all related malicious URLs.Trend Micro™ Deep Security™ and Vulnerability Protection provide virtual patching that protects servers and endpoints from threats that abuse vulnerabilities found in WordPress plugins.
 OfficeScan’s Vulnerability Protection shields endpoints from identified and unknown vulnerability exploits even before patches are deployed.
 Trend Micro™ Deep Discovery™ provides detection, in-depth analysis, and proactive response to attacks using exploits through specialized engines, custom sandboxing, and seamless correlation across the entire attack lifecycle, allowing it to detect threats even without any engine or pattern update.

 Like it?
 Add this infographic to your site: